Vladimír Šmicer

 Vladimír Šmicer (/cs/; born 24 May 1973) is a Czech former professional footballer who played as a midfielder.
 He started his senior career at Slavia Prague, the only Czech club he ever played for.
 In 1999, Šmicer moved to England where he played for Liverpool, winning multiple honours.
 He is perhaps best remembered at Liverpool for his long-range goal in the 2005 UEFA Champions League final victory against Milan.
-At Liverpool he also won an UEFA Cup, FA Cup and League Cup treble in 2001 as well as the 2003 League Cup.
+At Liverpool he also won a UEFA Cup, FA Cup and League Cup treble in 2001 as well as the 2003 League Cup.

-He also notably played for French sides Lens, with whom he won the Ligue 1 title, and Bordeaux.
+He also played for French sides Lens, with whom he won the Ligue 1 title, and Bordeaux.

 At international level, Šmicer played once for the Czechoslovak national side and 80 times for the Czech Republic.
 He retired from professional football in 2009.

 Club career

+Early career

+An attacking midfielder, Šmicer first shot to prominence in 1996, helping Slavia Prague reach the semi-finals of the 1995–96 UEFA Cup and then starring for the Czech Republic during their run to the UEFA Euro 1996 final.

+Šmicer did not have to wait to be noticed at Euro 1996, as he signed a contract with French club Lens prior to the tournament.
+While at Lens, he enjoyed more success, inspiring the club to a first ever French title in 1997–98, their only title to date.
+That season he scored seven goals and was a leader on the ground.
+He played in the UEFA Champions League and played a pivotal role in the side's successes in this tournament.

+He left Lens to move to Liverpool in June 1999.

 Liverpool

 Šmicer joined Liverpool for a fee of £4.2 million, recruited to fill the void left by the departure of Steve McManaman to Real Madrid.
 Upon arriving at Anfield in 1999, Šmicer was given the number 7 shirt, although he would later switch to number 11 after the arrival of Harry Kewell.
-When he left Liverpool in 2005, Šmicer said: "Just signing for Liverpool in itself was a dream because I supported them as a kid.
+When he left Liverpool in 2005, Šmicer said, "Just signing for Liverpool in itself was a dream because I supported them as a kid.
 It was a dream come true."
-He made his Liverpool debut in a match against Sheffield Wednesday at Hillsborough Stadium and scored his first Premier League goal in a 3–2 away victory against Watford.
+He made his Liverpool debut in a match against Sheffield Wednesday at Hillsborough Stadium and scored his first Premier League goal in a 3–2 away win against Watford.
+His first campaign at Liverpool, however, was a difficult one as he struggled to come to terms with the pace of the English game and suffered a succession of injuries.